gmdn/CLEF-eHealth-Task-1/README.md

 2. Then, download the [RStudio Desktop](https://www.rstudio.com/products/rstudio/download2/).
 We suggest to download the installer of the Open Source License, unless you prefer to download the Zip/tar archives.
 We are currently using version 1.10.143 (released on 2017/04/19)

-3. Download zip file with source code
+3.  **Clone or download** source code provided with this repository.

 Prepare Data Files
 ------------------